Miguel-Lima/Miguel-Lima/README.md

  ## 🎓 Academic
   Focused and optimistic about the use of technology in our daily life.

-I haven't always been in this area.
  Graduated in higher education in Gastronomy and currently graduating in Systems Development, I ended up discovering myself in a new totally different concept known as Programming.
 Today I dedicate myself to this new universe full of possibilities and opportunities.

  ### University: </br>